Skip to content

 Explore the Q&A below to learn more about this event and how you can get involved.

-• Registration opens in January 2026 and closes on April 6, 2026.
+• Registration opens in January and closes the first week of April each year.

-Yes, valet parking is available for $65 per day.
+Yes, valet parking is available.

 Participants can also request a wheelchair-accessible taxi while in Washington, D.C. (https://ohr.dc.gov/taxis/request).
-We offer use of a mobility scooter for free, which we will have available Sunday evening through Tuesday evening.
+We offer the use of a mobility scooter for free, which we will have available Sunday evening through Tuesday evening.
 You can sign up during registration or email advocacy@braintumor.org.

 There is very limited parking available on Capitol Hill.
 If you are driving, we encourage you to park at Union Station and walk to Capitol Hill.